dchisholm125/graph-oriented-generation/README.md

 Graph-Oriented Generation (GOG) is a research direction for making software repositories easier for AI systems to inspect, edit, and validate.
 The core thesis is simple: a codebase is not a flat bag of text chunks.
 It is a graph of files, imports, symbols, tests, and validation surfaces, and retrieval should preserve enough of that structure to help a model act with less noise.

-This repository is the public GOG reference implementation and benchmark lab.
+This public repository contains the GOG reference implementation and benchmark lab.
 It is meant to be runnable, inspectable, and scientifically useful.
 It contains GOG-Lite, public benchmark harnesses, gold-context scoring, failure taxonomy, curated result artifacts, and methodology notes.

 The production-grade engine is developed separately for commercial use.
 SRM and SEL research are maintained separately as moonshot research.
 This public repo focuses on reproducible evidence: when graph-oriented retrieval helps, when it fails, and how to compare it honestly against RAG-style baselines.